Rifat-Ahammed/Activation-Function/README.md

 # Activation-Function (Assignment_01) for Deep Learning
 Rifat_Assignment_01: Understanding and implementing the activation function.<br/>
-Throughout this article we will learn about Activation Functions with real life example and we will also get answer that why they are needed and what their types.
+Throughout this article we will learn about Activation Functions with real life example and also get answer that why they are needed and what their types.

 Objective:
 1. To comprehend the conceptual and mathematics underpinnings of the Activation Function.